egberts/egberts.github.io-src/content/articles/terminal-console-emulator-oh-my.md

 Pseudo terminal is a pseudo-device pair that provides a text terminal interface without associated virtual console, computer terminal or serial port hardware.

-[jtable caption="This is caption" separator="," th=1 ai="1"]
-# caption - the table caption
-# separator - default is comma
-# th - table header (=0 means disable)
-# ai - auto-index, adds a column numbering starts at 1
-columnA, columnB, columnC
-row1, dataB1, dataC1
-row2, dataB2, dataC2
-# : if the date is not specified and DEFAULT_DATE is set to 'fs', Pelican will rely on the file’s “mtime” timestamp, and the category can be determined by the directory in which the file resides.
-[/jtable]